patrickarmengol/mysite/content/posts/threat-intelligence.md

 > NOTE: this post is a work in progress

 These are my notes on threat intelligence and incident response.
 These notes are very general/broad and are meant as a reference for terminology, models, processes, and ideas.
-I'm not particularly happy with the organization of the sections in this post and am thinking of splitting it up.
+I'm not particularly happy with the organization of the sections in this post and am thinking of splitting it up into multiple posts.

 ## Understanding Intelligence

-_Intelligence_ is high fidelity information that has been analyzed and contextualized, and can be used to influence decision making.
+_Intelligence_ has many meanings.
+In the context of this post, it can be defined as high fidelity information that has been analyzed/contextualized, and can be used to influence decision making.

 ### Data vs Information vs Intelligence